 “I have met so many people whose lives have been shattered by these laws.
 I will keep on fighting these injustices until I can honestly say that America’s sentencing laws reflect the basic tenets of American justice: Let the punishment fit the crime — and the offender’s role in the crime.”

-Julie Stewart is the president and founder of FAMM (Families Against Mandatory Minimums), a nonprofit, nonpartisan organization fighting for smart sentencing laws that maintain public safety.
+Julie Stewart is the founder and board chair of FAMM (Families Against Mandatory Minimums), a nonprofit, nonpartisan organization fighting for smart sentencing laws that maintain public safety.

 In 1990, Julie was public affairs director at the Cato Institute when her brother was arrested for growing marijuana in Washington State.
 He pled guilty, and — though this was his first offense — was sentenced by a judge to five years in federal prison without parole.
 The judge criticized the punishment as too harsh, but said he had no choice because his hands were tied by the mandatory minimum sentencing laws Congress had passed.

 “My brother has long since left prison and now has a wife, two beautiful children, and a good job,” says Julie.
 “But I am still motivated by the unfairness of a system in which politicians mandate sentences for defendants they have never laid eyes on.
 I am also motivated by the letters and emails we receive daily from prisoners serving unbelievably long sentences for their nonviolent crimes.
 We have to keep fighting for just punishments.”